emileDesmaili/emileDesmaili.github.io/_teaching/2015-spring-teaching-1.md

 location: "New York, NY"
 ---

-I was instructor for the calculus section of the QMSS Math Camp.
+I was the instructor for the calculus section of the QMSS Math Camp.
 [Here are the slides](/files/mathcampEmile.pdf)